s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 where zipWith would be of type `(Int -> Int -> Int) -> [Int] -> [Int] -> [Int]`.

+#### Type inference

-Now, it does not make sense to be so restrictive in terms of which type to allow in such a function since all it does is apply some function to zip two lists.
+Taking the example function `g` from the previous section, it does not make sense to be so restrictive in terms of which type to allow in such a function since all it does is apply some function to zip two lists.
 Thankfully, in Haskell we can define functions in a completely generic way such that we can write the actual type of zipWith as `(a -> b -> c) -> [a] -> [b] -> [c]` as in